Identifying nonlinear relations among random variables: A network analytic approach

-We demonstrated scaleability with a 4 node network, but there could be limitations.
+We demonstrated scaleability with a four-node network, but there could be limitations.
 Typically, when estimating larger networks, there is some way of inducing sparsity, to eliminate spurious edges.
 We have presented no such method here.
 High dimensional spaces measured with a distance metric also face the "curse of dimensionality": as the number of dimensions increases, the space becomes sparse, rendering distance metrics less useful.
-Finally, it becomes more computationally difficult because, for partial distance correlations generally, you are conditioning on a large swath of other variables; and, for the method proposed here, you're residualizing over many variables.
-There has been previous work that addresses these issues.
+Finally, it becomes more computationally difficult because, for the method proposed here, you're residualizing over many variables.

-One solution comes from the context of gene network reconstruction, where \citet{Ghanbari2018} offer a related application of distance correlations: the distance precision matrix.
-It is a departure from traditional Gaussian graphical models in that they have the ability to detect nonlinear relations.
-While mutual information and conditional mutual information have been proposed as ways of detecting nonlinearities, the authors argue that they are impractical due to requiring density estimation.